franBec/pollitoDev/content/en/blog/2023-04-11-course-review-020-junit.md

 ## Context

 Before taking this course, I already had experience in unit testing due to previous courses I had attended.
-However, these courses were based on older versions of JUnit, which means my knowledge was out of date
+However, these courses were based on older versions of JUnit, which means my knowledge was out of date.

 ## Review

-This course is an excellent choice for those looking to learn how to write unit tests in Java effectively using JUnit 5 and Mockito, along with TDD and BDD best practices
+This course is an excellent choice for those looking to learn how to write unit tests in Java effectively using JUnit 5 and Mockito, along with TDD and BDD best practices.

-The course includes a comprehensive focus on integrating unit tests with Spring Boot: unit testing annotations are covered, as well as using tools like MockMvc and WebTestClient
+The course includes a comprehensive focus on integrating unit tests with Spring Boot: unit testing annotations are covered, as well as using tools like MockMvc and WebTestClient.

-An addendum on consuming and testing RESTful web services with Swagger is also included, giving a full focus on integration testing in this context
+An addendum on consuming and testing RESTful web services with Swagger is also included, giving a full focus on integration testing in this context.

 ## Course related skills